acapela000/hugotheme-whatisthaodoing.today/content/post/why-springboot.md

 </dependency>
 ```

-2.In the `application.properties` file, add the following properties to configure the database connection:
+2.Add the following properties to the `application.properties` file to configure the database connection:

 ```properties
 spring.datasource.url=jdbc:mysql://localhost:3306/mydatabase